seehorne/GetGrinnected/written reports/sprint 5/agile-review.md

 ### Home Page

-- Users can now search for events via selecting tags from the dropdown.
+- A user can filter by day and select days through the week view (horizzontal scrolling of dates) date selector for date.
-- Users can now search for events by a certain day / time and only see events at that time.
+- A user can apply tag filters and also a sorting picker to sort by name or by time of that day.

 ### Favorites Page